kgoggin/reason-react-apollo/website/docs/setting-up-codegen.md

 ### `refmt`

 Defaults to `true`.
 If false, the generator will not run `refmt` on the generated code.
 This can be helpful when debugging a problem with the code generator.

+### `rootQueryTypeName` and `rootMutationTypeName`

+Specify the GraphQL type name being used for your schema's root Query and Mutation types.
+Defaults to "Query" and "Mutation".

 ## Operation Type Definitions